Arlo and Janis: Self-reference

 There have been many meta-joke strips about the process of creating a daily comic strip, particularly about writer's block, with the character admitting (for the cartoonist) the absence of a joke or the reuse of a joke used before.
 Arlo's fondness for and the inclusion in the strip of the Mississippi-born singer/songwriter Jimmy Buffett reveal Johnson's musical taste, and his love of sailing mirrors Johnson's.
 Within the Sunday strip for January 1, 2012, Arlo affixes that same strip onto his freezer door, creating the infinity effect sometimes used on comic book covers, and also referencing that habit of comic strip readers to clip and post favorites.

 In the July 19, 2018 daily strip, Johnson steps out into full view.
 He draws himself drinking coffee at the drawing board.
 A blank sheet of paper awaits an inspiration.

 Setting

-Though it's unclear exactly where Arlo and Janis live, Johnson's southern upbringing regularly influences the strip, and it might be assumed that they live in or near a southern city such as Jackson, Mississippi, Birmingham, Alabama or Atlanta, Georgia.
-On the other hand, it snows quite a bit in their area.
-In a 2008 strip, Johnson put their home a four-hour drive from the coast, but he didn't reveal which coast.
+It is not specified where Arlo and Janis live.
+In a 2008 strip, Johnson put their home a four-hour drive from the coast, but without specifying which coast.